Skip to main content

 Iowa City, Iowa · FDIC Cert #10492

-Farmers&Merchants Sb is an FDIC-insured bank (Certificate #10492) with $124M in total assets and $103M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Farmers&Merchants Sb, an FDIC-insured bank (Certificate #10492) with $124M in total assets and $103M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Iowa City, Iowa, the bank maintains a Tier 1 capital ratio of 15.78% (Well-Capitalized) and a nonperforming loan ratio of 0.06%.
-BankHealthData assigns a composite Health Grade of A (91/100).
+BankHealthData assigns a composite Health Grade of A (91/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Farmers&Merchants Sb (FDIC cert 10492) is a community bank — $124M in total assets, $103M in deposits, serving the Iowa City, Iowa area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.